-Talk about “getting to go to school” rather than “having to go to school” to keep it positive.
+Talk about “getting to go to school” rather than “having to go to school” to keep the conversation about school positive.

 2. Read great books about school so they know what to expect.

 Jansport backpacks are my personal favorite because there is a lifetime warranty on them- if they break, Jansport will fix or replace them.

-4. Lay out clothes the night before.
+5. Lay out clothes the night before to make mornings easier.

 It avoids arguments and lengthy discussions of why plaid doesn’t match polka dots at 7am.

-5. Label all their clothes: sweaters, sweatshirts, mittens, hats, jackets, and snow gear.
+6. Label all their clothes: sweaters, sweatshirts, mittens, hats, jackets, and snow gear.

 It avoids you digging through the mildewy lost and found bin later.

-6. If your child is feeling anxious about the separation, read them the Kissing Hand.
+7. If your child is feeling anxious about the separation, read them the Kissing Hand.

-This is a must read in our family and we often give and get Kissing Hands whenever anyone is nervous with a transition.
+The Kissing Hand is a must-read in our family before our kids head off to school and we often give and get”Kissing Hands” whenever anyone is nervous about a transition.

-7. Send friendly faces to school.
+8. Send friendly faces to school.

 Cereals, yogurts, oatmeal, bagels…whatever is fast and easy.

-9. Do.
+10. Do.
 Not.
 Let.
 Your.
 Kids.
 Leave.
 The.
 House.
 Without.
 Lice Spray.

-My eldest came home from Kindergarten with a raging case of lice.
+My eldest came home from Kindergarten with a raging case of head lice.
 And all 5 of us got it.

 So now, my girls wear their hair up in braids, buns, or pony tails.
 Every day.

-10. For tennis shoes, gym shoes, or running shoes, get no-tie laces.
+11. For tennis shoes, gym shoes, or running shoes, get no-tie laces.

 As a teacher, I spent half my day tying laces.
-Practice at home, but send them to school with these easy guys.
+We practice at home, but I send them to school with these easy guys.

-Meet your child’s teacher before the first day of school to ease anxiety and worries.
+We try to meet my children’s teacher before the first day of school to ease anxiety and worries.